Or, How to Love God and How not to Love God

 (1 Corinthians 12:8-10)

-As far as the accuracy of Scripture is concerned, of course, there are errors in translation as well as different versions of scriptures that sometimes must be evaluated as to which is the most accurate, but that goes beyond the scope of this article.
-Look at the numerous articles on the website about Scripture translation and interpretation to learn more about that.
+As far as the accuracy of Scripture is concerned, of course, there are errors in translation as well as different versions of Scripture that sometimes must be evaluated as to which is the most accurate, but that goes beyond the scope of this article.
+Look at the numerous articles on the website about Scripture translation and interpretation to learn more.

 Moses received the word of God on Mount Sinai and brought it to the people.
-When the Scriptures talk about the word, they are talking about Moses’ books as well as the writings of prophets.
-Some things, such as Psalms and Proverbs, are included because they are also written by prophets, as David and Solomon were both prophets.
+When the Scriptures speak of the word, they refer to Moses’ books as well as the writings of the prophets.
+Some things, such as Psalms and Proverbs, are included because they were written by prophets, including David and Solomon.

 Jesus rejects the other parts of the Jewish religion, namely the Talmud and the many traditions constructed by Jewish leaders, like the washing of hands and forearms, using Corban to divert money away from parents to the temple, and so forth.

-As we have just discussed, the apostles’ writings were given by revelation to the church.
-The writings of the church fathers were not given by revelation and so must be compared to Scripture as to whether they align with the word of God.
+As we just discussed, the apostles’ writings were given to the church by revelation.
+The writings of the church fathers were not given by revelation and must therefore be compared with Scripture to determine whether they align with the word of God.
 The church fathers have no authority to develop new doctrine.
 No one does unless they are God’s prophets or apostles.
 And, the magisterium, that huge body of teaching that the Catholic Church compiled to form the basis for the “development of Christian thought” that has been allowed to rule Christianity for the most part, has no authority either.

-The Roman Catholic Church, in developing doctrine following tradition and the magisterium, followed a similar pattern to the Jews in developing the oral law, the Mishnah, the Gemara, and all the Jewish traditions that Jesus refers to in the Gospels.
+The Roman Catholic Church, in developing doctrine through tradition and the magisterium, followed a pattern similar to that of the Jews in developing the oral law, the Mishnah, the Gemara, and other Jewish traditions that Jesus refers to in the Gospels.

-The overriding principle in evaluating the word of God is whether its origin is revelation to apostles and prophets.
-If it contradicts what the apostles and prophets wrote, then it is nullifying the word of God.
+The overriding principle in evaluating the word of God is whether it originated in revelation to apostles and prophets.
+If it contradicts what the apostles and prophets wrote, it nullifies the word of God.

 That’s what the Scriptures teach.
 But the vast bulk of people who call themselves Christian are in the Roman Catholic Church, and they certainly don’t hold to this.
 Many people in various Protestant denominations follow a similar pattern to the Roman Catholic and don’t really believe that the Bible is the sole authority of faith.

-After looking seriously at the different competing doctrines taught by many denominations, I and many others do not trust traditions, creeds, statements of faith, and especially philosophies as authoritative sources for faith.
+After seriously looking at the competing doctrines taught by many denominations, I am not alone in not trusting traditions, creeds, statements of faith, and especially philosophies as authoritative sources of faith.
 Only God’s word is truth.

 Finally, we must look at what Scripture says about the teaching process.
 Here are a few critical verses for understanding the nature of being a teacher of God’s word.
 When the word of God was found in Nehemiah’s time, here is how it was taught.